 Have you ever read something and suddenly find yourself telling everyone about it?
 That happened to me with Atomic Habits: An Easy and Proven Way to Build Good Habits and Break Bad Ones by James Clear.
-After reading, I found myself constantly referencing it in conversations with my team.
+This book has transformed the way I approach setting and achieving goals.
+The intersection with building financial independence is incredible.

 For a quick taste, here are 15 FI-relevant quotes.
 After you’re done, get your hands on the book and enjoy.